transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 compare final objective, parameter distance, raw/scaled gradient norms, dtypes, termination messages, and optimizer time.
 Separate common JAX compilation and model setup time from optimizer time whenever possible.

+For a fair comparison, the private case driver should activate the prepared operator once, construct one objective-and-gradient callback, and call `compare_gravity_optimizers` with the same initial raw vector, bounds, parameter names, scales, tolerances, model/data/operator fingerprints, and iteration limit.
+Use separate checkpoint and result paths, for example `results/fits/comparison/scipy/` and `results/fits/comparison/biogeme/`; never warm-start one optimizer from the other.
+Pass the measured common activation time as `operator_activation_seconds` when available.
+The comparison report must keep optimizer-only time separate from common activation/compilation time and must record each optimizer's objective, parameters, raw and scaled gradients, precision diagnostics, iterations, evaluations, termination message, status, success, acceptance, and checkpoint path.
+A Biogeme run is a pilot result; the normal production setting remains `optimizer = "scipy"` until the comparison has been reviewed.

 The optimizer name and termination metadata are execution records, not part of the scientific model or operator fingerprints.
 A checkpoint tagged `scipy`